SaraSithi/sarasithi.github.io/index.markdown

 <div class="words-and-video">
 <p>
 Nami is outfitted on the performer's (user) left hand leaving the right hand available for playing an instrument (trumpet).
-In real-time the performer can manage multiple controls exploring, expanding, and amplifying the trumpet sound in the left hand.
+In real-time the performer can manage multiple controls exploring, expanding, and processing the instrument (trumpet) sound in the left hand.
 <br>
 <br>
 The Japanese word “nami” means “wave.”
 In the musical and social context it can be interpreted as an embodiment of life experiences expressed in each musical beat that is free flowing and unrestricted by bar lines.
 As a designer, I want Nami to be flexible and adaptable, and for various iterations of Nami to exist that embrace a variety of cultural bodies (embodied experiences) and their respective cross-cultural gestural vocabularies.